 - If it is after hours, you will need to wait until the next business day.

 - It is strongly recommended that you call 3 to 4 days before you are out of your medications.

 No, we provide psychiatric services as an option to you.
-Decision will be made by you and with the help from counselor.
+A decision will be made by you, with help from a counselor.

 Several medications are available in generic form and many are also available through the $4 programs available at many pharmacies.
 Discuss these concerns with your physician so he/she can be sure to select a medication that is affordable for you.

 Do I need to continue with my therapist if I am taking medication?